E-waste Recycling Certification: 3 Tips You Need to Know

 Final thoughts

-E-waste is a strategic asset-management and risk problem.
+E-waste is a complex problem in asset management, one that can create many risks.
 Certification (and working with certified partners) protects people and the planet, unlocks recoverable value, and gives companies a clear story to tell customers, employees, and regulators.

 For global teams, where hardware moves across borders and regulations vary, certified recycling and transparent buyback and reuse programs are essential.